 Your mattress CAN be preventing you from getting a good night's sleep.
 It's best to replace your mattress every 7-8 years.
 If you've ever moved an old mattress, you know that they can get heavier over time, this is caused by everything from dead skin cells to dust mites.
 This added weight isn't the only problem; it may contribute to sleep disturbances such as pain and stiffness, in addition to asthma and allergies.

 You may not like the thought of it—but microscopic dust mites often inhabit the dust and dander inside our homes.
 Dust mites thrive in warm, humid locations that feature an abundance of their favorite food: dead human skin cells.
 And guess what?
 Your mattress is like the Grand Bellagio to mites with free room service and a continental breakfast. ~ The Bed Boss

-If you choose a memory foam mattress and pillow, you won’t need to worry about mites as much.
+If you choose a memory foam mattress and pillow, you won't need to worry about mites as much.
 This is because cotton and fiberfill are more attractive to dust mites than memory foam.
-The density does not allow the mites to burrow and thrive like the can in other mattress materials, making memory foam more resistant to the little devils!
+The density does not allow the mites to burrow and thrive like they can in other mattress materials, making memory foam more resistant to the little devils!

 Exercise like a kid